chipzx92/DataEngineeringI320/docs/presentations/ingestion-pt2/index.md

 ![sqllab](./images/SQL%20Lab.png)

 Click on the DATABASE drop-down and pick your database (your database name is your EID).
-Do the same for the SCHEMA drop-down.
+Change the schema to `exercises`.

 ![Database](./images/Database%20and%20Schema.png)